DioxusLabs/dioxus/docs/guide/src/en/getting_started/fullstack.md

 We can combine the `dioxus-web` renderer with the `dioxus-ssr` renderer to create a full-stack Dioxus application.
 By combining server-side rendering with client-side hydration we can create an application that is initially rendered on the server and then hydrates the application on the client.
 Server-side rendering results in a fast first paint and make our page SEO-friendly.
 Client-side hydration makes our page responsive once the application has fully loaded.

-To help make full-stack development easier, Dioxus provides a `dioxus-server` crate that integrates with popular web frameworks with utilities for full-stack development.
+To help make full-stack development easier, Dioxus provides a `dioxus-fullstack` crate that integrates with popular web frameworks with utilities for full-stack development.

 ## Setup

-For this guide, we're going to show how to use Dioxus with [Axum](https://docs.rs/axum/latest/axum/), but `dioxus-server` also integrates with the [Warp](https://docs.rs/warp/latest/warp/) and [Salvo](https://docs.rs/salvo/latest/salvo/) web frameworks.
+For this guide, we're going to show how to use Dioxus with [Axum](https://docs.rs/axum/latest/axum/), but `dioxus-fullstack` also integrates with the [Warp](https://docs.rs/warp/latest/warp/) and [Salvo](https://docs.rs/salvo/latest/salvo/) web frameworks.

 Make sure you have Rust and Cargo installed, and then create a new project: